Infrared Spectroscopy and Imaging

 IR analysis, including FTIR, relies on passing a collimated beam of infrared light through or onto the sample or atmosphere containing contaminants.
 The contaminant (analyte) absorbs the infrared light at frequencies specific to the functional groups present in the molecule.
 Thus, each contaminant has characteristic infrared spectra that can be used to identify the compound.
 Also, the amplitude of absorbance is proportional to the analyte concentration.
 Note that not all contaminants absorb in the infrared range.
 Prominent examples would be noble gases, vapor-phase metals, and homonuclear diatomics (e.g., O2, N2, Cl2).

-The open-path FTIR system can be likened to a "particle counter" which sums up the total amount of energy that a target chemical absorbs between the FTIR sending unit and the detector.
+The open-path FTIR system can be likened to a "particle counter" that sums up the total amount of energy a target chemical absorbs between the FTIR sending unit and the detector.
 The FTIR itself cannot distinguish where along the beampath the burden of the concentration lies, nor can it distinguish between a narrow concentrated plume or a broad diluted plume that is contained within its beampath.
 The deployment of the system, which is discussed below, can be configured to allow for the detection of hotspots and estimation of the total contaminant flux leaving a site.

 Concentrations reported by these open-path IR systems can be reported as either "path averaged" or "path integrated."
 A path-averaged concentration is computed by dividing the measured amount of the chemical by the path distance.
 Typically, path-averaged concentrations are reported in units of ppm or ppb.
 A path-integrated concentration does not average the measured chemical over the pathlength and is typically reported as ppm-meters or ppb-meters.
 FTIR can provide detection limits in the low ppb range for many compounds.
+See open path FTIR for examples.

-FTIR instruments can be designed to operate in passive or active mode.
+FTIR instruments can be made to operate in passive or active mode.
 In the passive mode, the instrument relies on an external infrared energy source (e.g., the sun or hot emissions from a stack) and is deployed in a "point and shoot" manner.
 In the active mode, the instrument has its own infrared source.

-A typical active FTIR system consists of an IR source, Michelson Interferometer, helium-neon laser for beam alignment, collimating optics, transmitting and receiving telescopes, detector, and , depending upon the deployment configuration , retroreflectors.
+A typical active FTIR system consists of an IR source, Michelson interferometer, helium-neon laser for beam alignment, collimating optics, transmitting and receiving telescopes, detector, and depending upon the deployment configuration, retroreflectors.
 The effective pathlength for most systems is about 500 meters.
 This provides long path coverage.

 Conventional spectrophotometers use a diffraction grating to achieve spectral dispersion.
 Fourier transform optics use the collimated source radiation that passes into a Michelson interferometer (which consists of a beam splitter and stationary and moving mirrors) to achieve the spectral dispersion.
 The beam splitter transmits half of the incident radiation from the source to a moving mirror; the other half is reflected to the stationary mirror.
 The moving mirror affects the relative path length of the two beams, thus introducing a phase difference.
 The amplitudes of the waves are combined at the beam splitter to form an interferogram signal, and the resulting encoded beam is directed through the area to be tested for contamination and onto a detector.
 The detector digitizes the signal whence it is sent to a computer to have a Fourier transform applied to it.
 The result of the Fourier transform is an infrared spectrum.

-There are two classes of detectors used when longer than 1.2 micrometer (m) wavelengths are being considered.
+There are two classes of detectors used when longer than 1.2 micrometer (µm) wavelengths are being considered.
 Otherwise, the same detection methods for ultraviolet and visible radiation are used.

 Two types of detectors—pyroelectric and photoconductive—are in common use.
 Pyroelectric detectors are made of thin crystals constructed from materials such as deuterated tryglycine sulfate (DTGS) or lithium tantalate.
 These detectors are sensitive to changes in temperature caused by the infrared radiation and operate at room temperatures.
 Pyroelectric detectors generally are not used in open-path spectroscopy for trace compounds because of their elevated detection limits.